Made in Germany

 Development - Step 5:

 At this point, you might think that our PaleoBarefoots® would be ready for production.
 Not yet!
 Up to now there's only been one size and a single shape!
 Special foot models now had to be "invented" to simulate cuts and bias and to determine what the material’s behavior might be for other sizes as well.
 Since a change of foot dimensions directly affects the behavior and the length of the material, this step was a major challenge.

 Development - Step 6:

 Ultimately, other components such as lacing, spacers, locking systems, push buttons and so on are assembled.
 At the end of the process, each PaleoBarefoots® gets an individualised laser cut metal plate containing serial number, the PaleoBarefoots® model name, and the size.
 Only now the shoe is ready for sale!

 Perhaps now you can better understand why the seemingly high price of the PaleoBarefoots® is actually quite reasonable.
 Considering the high-tech machinery as well as the manual labour involved, and especially considering the ultimate longevity of the material and finished product, the price actually is very favorable, nevermind their extraordinary therapeutic effects!

 Check a site like Amazon for comparison to see how much you pay for just a SINGLE stainless steel chain mesh glove.

 Important note!
 PaleoBarefoots® are entirely "Made in Germany".
 German manufacture is one more reason why it is almost impossible to wear them down on natural soils and surfaces, either on land and in the water.
-A pair of PaleoBarefoots® will last a lifetime!
+Properly used and well maintained a pair of PaleoBarefoots® can last for many years!